 Later Mikkel started the brewery Mikkeller, which has garnered wide international recognition, while Tobias and Tore continued to craft brew until they in 2010 found that their brewery To Øl (Danish for Two Beers) was now ripe to make its first commercial brew.
 The word spread fast and as Mikkel heard his old students plans, he insisted on making a collaborative brew between Mikkeller and To Øl, which became the first beer to release from To Øl – Overall IIPA.
 Ever since then To Øl has continued to brew beers that pushes the boundaries of beers.
 The approach is to always use the best raw materials, never make compromises with the taste, don’t follow fashion or certain styles and always have an open mind.

 Despite the short lifetime of To Øl, the brewery has already gained a huge amount of positive attention in craft beer societies around the world for their non-compromises made with the quality brewing style, and they are now exporting to over 30 different countries including Chile, Mexico, USA, Canada, Estonia, Latvia, Sweden, Finland, Iceland, Germany, Belgium, Poland, Czech Republic, France, UK, Ireland, Spain, Italy, Japan, Singapore and Australia.
-In January 2013 To Øl was named in the top 50 of best breweries in the world by the beer rating site – www.ratebeer.com
+To Øl was placed in Ratebeers list of best breweries in the world in 2012 and 2013 and awarded world 9th best brewery in 2014 – http://www.ratebeer.com/RateBeerBest/

 Let’s get this straight – We are what’s called a gypsy brewery (or Pyrate/Nomad/Contract/Gold Digger Brewery).
 This means that we don’t own our own brewing equipment, but brew at others instead.
 We do this because we think it is the absolute best way to ensure the highest quality, the widest variety and continually being able to reinvent ourself and the beers we brew.
-At the same time it is a way to make brewing social.
-Instead of turning grey by the fermenters, we want meet and talk to people all around the world.
 We are gypsies and we are proud of it.

 To Øl wishes to make potent beers, packed with flavour and character.
 Beer, which you do not forget easily (unless you just had too many).
 We make beers with an edge and with a drive and prefers quality way before quantity.
-We love session beers, we love complex beasty beers.
+We love session beers, we love complex beasty beers and first and foremost we love balance!

 In short, we want to make the best beers in the world.
 Period.